pghvlaans/sbotools/man/post-release/sbocheck.1.md

 package is logged to */var/log/sbocheck-solibs.log* if running as root, or */tmp/sbocheck-solibs.log* otherwise.
 This log contains a list of missing shared objects and the files that have first-order dependencies on them.
-This can be done automatically on every **sbocheck** run by setting **SO_CHECK** to **TRUE**.
+This is done automatically on every **sbocheck** run by default.
+To disable these automatic checks, by setting **NO_SOCHECK** to **TRUE** or use the **\--no-socheck** flag.
 Please note that scripts repackaging from binary packages occasionally trigger false positives.
 Such packages generally do not require rebuilds.
+Packages including files with missing solibs in the */opt* directory only are marked in the output.

 Use **\--type** with any package-checking option to specify package tests to run in a comma-separated list.
 The supported values are